gitkraken/gitkraken-client-docs/gitkraken-client/self-hosted.md

 ## Overview

-**GitKraken On-Premise Self-Hosted Server** is the installed version of GitKraken Client that lives entirely within your network.
+**GitKraken On-Premise Self-Hosted Server** is the installed version of GitKraken Desktop that lives entirely within your network.
 It is also known as *GitKraken Enterprise Self-Hosted*, *GitKraken Enterprise On-Premise Server*, or simply *GitKraken Self-Hosted*.
 Its main use is to allow users to login without leaving your internal network.

 Benefits of Self-Hosted Server: